I'm updating an old post on how to counteract the effects of junk food after the holidays or anytime…

 On Christmas morning the kids were all over the contents of their stockings, of course.
 Yes, it's true, Santa still brings our kids some candy.
-Then there have been many cookies around for the past few days and weeks – our neighbors are very kind to us.
-And when we went up north for our family get-togethers, there was more candy and junk food, not to mention the trans fats, MSG, or high fructose corn syrup you might find lurking in Grandma's cabinets.
+And there have been many cookies and treats around for the past few days and weeks because our neighbors are very kind to us.
+When we went up north for our family get-togethers, there was more candy and junk food, not to mention the trans fats, MSG, or high fructose corn syrup you might find lurking in my Mom's cabinets.

 What to do about all this crappy junk food void of any nutrients?

 Besides enjoying some of it, that is…it's the holidays, ya know…

 Here's what I did: I filled them up on some nutrient dense foods before we left and after we got home!

 Who knows if this really does counteract the effects of junk food, but it's GOT to at least help some.